marionmari/pyGPs/doc/source/GPR_FITC.rst

    :align: center
    :scale: 70 %

-The equispaced default inducing points :math:`u` that are shown in the figure as black X's.
+The equidistant default inducing points :math:`u` that are shown in the figure as black x's.

 Second example -> user-defined inducing points